| ||What is the Federal Tax Deferral?

 What does net sales mean? - In arriving at the dollar amount of sales available for deferral, you must deduct any purchase of breeding animals that were made in the year.

-What qualifies as a "breeding animal"? - "Breeding animals" refer to cattle, sheep, bison, elk, deer and other "grazing ungulates" that are more than 12 months old and kept for breeding purposes.
+What qualifies as a "breeding animal"? - "Breeding animals" refer to cattle, sheep, bison, elk, deer and other "grazing ungulates" as well as horses that are more than 12 months old and kept for breeding purposes.
 For most people, this means cows, bulls and replacement stock.
-Horses kept for PMU (pregnant mares' urine) may also qualify.
 Remember, the sale of calves does not qualify as they do not constitute a "breeding animal" over 12 months of age.

 How do I calculate the deferral? - Two calculations are involved.
 Firstly, you must determine how much your breeding herd decreased.
 Take the size of your breeding herd at the end of the current fiscal period and divide it by the size at the beginning of the current fiscal period.
 As long as this figure is at least a 15 per cent reduction, you can defer part of your income received.